dipy/dipy/doc/stateoftheart.rst

 - Read many different file formats e.g. Trackvis or Nifti (with nibabel).
 - Examine your datasets interactively (with ipython).

-For more information on specific algorithms we recommend starting from  looking at Dipy's :ref:`gallery <examples>` of examples.
+For more information on specific algorithms we recommend starting by looking at Dipy's :ref:`gallery <examples>` of examples.

 For a full list of the features implemented in the most recent release cycle, check out the release notes.